udaysharma1501/Uday-s-Goal-Setter-App/README.md

-4. to install the project dependencies of the frontend (list available in package.json) - run `npm install` in the terminal of frontend directory (switch to frontend by typing `cd ..` in root terminal)
+4. to install the project dependencies of the frontend (list available in package.json) - run `npm install` in the terminal of frontend directory (switch to frontend by typing `cd frontend` in root terminal)

+4.1. switch back to root folder by typing `cd ..` in the frontend folder before proceeding to next step

 5. `0.0.0.0/0` being added as an ip in my whitelist provides access to all ips